 Pokeno School senior children are part of East Group which includes Mercer, Mangatawhiri, Mangatangi, Maramarua, and Kaiaua.
 East Group meets regularly for sporting ventures including swimming, cross country, and athletics.
 Some children will then go on to compete at Franklin level.

-All children are expected to wear a sunhat in terms one and four.
-If children choose to wear a hat in terms two or three they are able to choose a sunhat or beanie.
+All children are expected to wear a sunhat in term one and four.
+If children choose to wear a hat in term two or three they are able to choose a sunhat or beanie.
 Hats and beanies must not display any offensive graphics or language.